coetry/digitalpsychology.io/src/pages/social-proof/index.md

 ### Reviews
-According to the [Pew Research Center](http://www.pewinternet.org/2016/12/19/online-reviews/), 82% of Americans read reviews before making a buying decision, and this prepurchase ritual is growing.
+According to the [Pew Research Center](http://www.pewinternet.org/2016/12/19/online-reviews/), 82% of Americans read reviews before making a buying decision.
 Furthermore, we are paying more attention to highly negative reviews than to the extremely positive ones.
 Therefore check review sites like Yelp regularly to know what's being said about your brand and products.
 If you own an e-commerce store, displaying customer reviews can increase the conversion rate by [207%](https://www.yotpo.com/blog/ecommerce-conversion-rate/).
-A healthy mix of positive and [negative customer reviews](https://www.crazyegg.com/blog/negative-reviews/) is more trustworthy and can even improve conversions.
+A healthy mix of positive and negative customer reviews is more trustworthy and [can even improve conversions](https://www.crazyegg.com/blog/negative-reviews/).

 ![](05-reviews.png)